 Botox Pricing by the “Unit”

-Every legitimate medical practice purchases their Botox vials from the manufacturer, Allergan.
+Every legitimate medical practice purchases its Botox vials from the manufacturer, Allergan.
 There are two different sizes of vials of Botox that you can buy from Allergan, and they are 50 unit vials or 100 unit vials.
 When a medical practice purchases these vials, they store them in a secure, refrigerated area until it is time to use them for their patients.
 When you are receiving your treatment, your medical provider will access your area of concern and determine the number of units to be placed into very specific areas on your face.
 This is why you should choose your medical provider wisely as they should have the expertise to understand how many units need to go in these specific regions of the face.

 As mentioned above, an experienced injector will develop a treatment plan for you based on their experience and then inject the appropriate amount of “units” into the areas to be treated.